Marlo Mortel

 Jhann Marlowe Galman Pamintuan (born January 4, 1993), known professionally as Marlo Mortel, is a Filipino actor, TV host, musician, entrepreneur, and singer-songwriter.
 Who is best known for his role as Nicolo Angelo Cortez in the morning television drama, Be Careful with My Heart and Gabriel Luna in OMG.
 In the novel I Love You Since 1892, he was originally introduced as Juanito Alfonso, a noble and kind-hearted love interest for protagonist Carmela.
-He is currently under ABS-CBN's talent management Star Magic.
+He is currently under Viva Communications' talent management Viva Artists Agency.

 Early life

 Mortel is the only child of Merlie Pamintuan and Rommel Pamintuan.
 He said that he was a sickly child who had a sensitive stomach and asthma.
 According to him, he nearly died due to his severe asthma when he was five years old.

 Mortel has said he is academically advanced, stating that he learned to read, write, and tell time at the age of three.
 He earned a Bachelor of Science in Business Administration in Marketing Management at San Beda College in Alabang, Muntinlupa.